axboe/fio/HOWTO.rst

 .. option:: rate_cycle=int

-	Average bandwidth for :option:`rate` and :option:`rate_min` over this number of milliseconds.
+        Average bandwidth for :option:`rate_min` and :option:`rate_iops_min`
+        over this number of milliseconds.
 Defaults to 1000.

 I/O latency